TEAMMATES/teammates/devdocs/settingUp.md

     deployed app and not the dev server).
     Note that GAE daily quota will be exhausted after 2-3 runs of the full test suite.

+##Run client scripts
+Client scripts are scripts that help us remotely manipulate data on GAE via its Remote API.
+Most of developers may not need to write and/or run client scripts but if you are to do so, additional steps are required:
-4. (Optional) After installing Google Cloud SDK and deploying to your staging server, run `gcloud auth login` in the terminal of your PC and choose your google account for authentication.
+1. Download and install Google Cloud SDK at https://cloud.google.com/sdk/downloads.
+2. Run `gcloud auth login` in the terminal of your PC and choose your google account for authentication.
+3. Now you can run your script without getting exceptions.

 ##Troubleshooting
 Troubleshooting instructions are given [in this document](https://docs.google.com/document/d/1_p7WOGryOStPfTGA_ZifE1kVlskb1zfd3HZwc4lE4QQ/pub?embedded=true)